subrama2/Book_Finder/README.md

     Home Page with Prepopulated Books:
         The home page is dynamically populated with a selection of books.
-        Featured books, and popular titles are highlighted to engage users upon their visit.
+        Featured books and popular titles are highlighted to engage users upon their visit.

     Results Page for Book Display:
         A dedicated results page showcases books based on the user's search query.